ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-spanning/index.md

 (after sort or filter) will be slower.
 </note>

-## Row Spanning Simple Example
+## Row Spanning Example

-Below is a simple example using row spanning.
+Below is an example using row spanning.
 The example doesn't make much sense, it just arbitrarily sets row span on some cells for demonstration purposes.

 - The **Athlete** column is configured to span 2 rows for 'Aleksey Nemov' and 4 rows for 'Ryan Lochte'.